Stafford: Roads

 Junctions 13 (Stafford South & Central) and 14 (Stafford North) of the M6 motorway provide access to the town, so that Birmingham and Manchester are easily reached.
 The A34 runs through the town centre and links with Stone and Stoke-on-Trent to the north and to the West Midlands conurbation to the south including Birmingham, Walsall and Wolverhampton.
 The A518 road connects Stafford with Telford to the south-west and Uttoxeter to the north-east.
 The A449 runs south from the town centre to the nearby town of Penkridge and to Wolverhampton.
 Finally, the A513 runs east from Stafford to the local towns of Rugeley and Lichfield.

 Buses

 There are several bus interchanges in Stafford town centre, rather than a single bus station; Gaol Square and Chell Road are the most used.

-Stafford is predominantly served by Select Bus and Chaserider (formerly part of Arriva Midlands until the depot sale to D&G).
+Stafford is predominantly served by Select Bus and Chaserider (formerly a name used by Midland Red North which became part of Arriva Midlands until the Cannock depot sale to D&G).
+Stafford depot having closed a few years earlier.
 Select Bus operates local circulars, such as to Highfields and longer distance routes to Coven, Wolverhampton and Cannock.
 Chaserider operates longer distance routes to Cannock, Rugeley, Lichfield, Uttoxeter and surrounding areas.
 Arriva Midlands still operates a service to Telford.
 First Potteries operates service 101 to Stoke-on-Trent.

 Stafford has five taxi firms and several independent operators from ranks at the station, Bridge St, Broad St and Salter St.